-Keyword Value Meaning <ok></ok> 0 The operation was successful.
-E\$EOF 1 End of file.
-Typically, this error indicates an attempt to invoke a text file (such as a CPL file) as a static-mode program.
-Alternatively, this error indicates a file that has been truncated by FIX_DISK during system maintenance procedures.
-In the latter case, you must replace the program with a backup copy.
-E\$FIUS 3 File in use.
-Indicates an attempt to run a program that is open for writing.
-E\$NRIT 10 Insufficient access rights.
-You do not have access to the program.
-E\$DIRE 14 Operation illegal on directory.
+- $\langle ok \rangle = 0$ The operation was successful. - Typically, this error file.
+1 End of ESEOF indicates an attempt to invoke a text file (such as a CPL file) as a static-mode this error Alternatively, program. indicates a file that has been truncated by maintenance FIX\DISK during system procedures.
+In the latter case, you must replace the program with a backup copy. - E\$FIUS 3 File in use.
+Indicates an attempt to run a program that is open for writing. - E\$NRIT 10 Insufficient access rights.
+You do not have access to the program. - E\$DIRE 14 Operation illegal on directory.
 Typically, this error indicates an attempt to invoke a segment directory, such as a .SEG file, with the RESUME command.
 Alternatively, this error indicates an attempt to invoke a file directory.

-E\$FNTF 15 Not found.
+- ESFNTF 15 Not found.
 If the command is the RESUME command, the target program could not be found.
-Otherwise, the command is not an internal command, and a program with the same name could not be found in CMDNCO.
-E\$BNAM 17 Illegal name.
-The RESUME command specifies a filename not conforming to filename syntax rules.
-E\$ITRE 57 Illegal treename.
-The RESUME command specifies a pathname not conforming to pathname syntax rules.
-E\$CMND 68 Bad command format.
-The command name, the first token on the command line, is more than 32 characters long or does not conform to filename syntax rules.
-E\$BARG 71 Invalid argument to command.
-The RESUME command is not followed by a program name.
-E\$NDAM 109 Not a DAM file.
+Otherwise, the command is not an internal command, and a program with the same name could not be found in CMDNCO. - E\$BNAM 17 Illegal name.
+The RESUME command specifies a filename not conforming to filename syntax rules. - E\$ITRE 57 Illegal treename.
+The RESUME command specifies a pathname not conforming to pathname syntax rules. - ESCMND 68 Bad command format.
+The command name, the first token on the command line, is more than 32 characters long or does not conform to filename syntax rules. - E\$BARG 71 Invalid argument to command.
+The RESUME command is not followed by a program name. - E\$NDAM 109 Not a DAM file.
 The target program is a .RUN file, indicating an EPF, but is not a DAM file.
-The fault is in the installation of the program being invoked.
-E\$BVER 158 Incorrect version number.
-Typically, this error means that the command function invoked by the call to CP\$ returned a structure containing an invalid version number.
+The fault is in the installation of the program being invoked. - ESBVER 158 Incorrect version number.
+Typically, this error means that the command function invoked by the call to CPS returned a structure containing an invalid version number.
 Alternatively, this error means that the target EPF contains an invalid version number.
 In both cases, the fault is in the command function, not the calling program.
 The command function is an EPF, because a CPL program should never cause this error.
-If the command function is in fact a CPL program, contact your Customer Support Center.
-E\$NINF 159 No information.
+If the command function is in fact a CPL program, contact your Customer Support Center. - E\$NINF 159 No information.
 You do not have access to the program.